 Whenever people ask what they can do to protect their hardwood floors, our answer is always ‘control the humidity in your home!”
 Claims related to improper maintenance by the homeowner of their relative humidity (RH) is far and away the number one cause of failed flooring applications.

-Excessive humidity can cause otherwise high-quality hardwood floors to distort or fail altogether.
+Excessive humidity causes otherwise high-quality hardwood floors to distort or fail altogether.
 When humidity is too high, wood absorbs the moisture and swells.
 The good news is that engineered hardwood flooring, versus solid hardwood, is quite resistant to excessive moisture.

 This is called…wait for it…dimensional stability.
-This simply means that the flooring is constructed in such a way that the individual planks will not contract or expand with environmental changes (such as excessive humidity), especially when compared to traditional, solid hardwood.
-Be it engineered or solid hardwood flooring, too much humidity will cause your floors to swell, warp, bend and cup – often beyond the point of repair.
+This simply means that the flooring is constructed in such a way that the individual planks won’t contract or expand with environmental changes (such as excessive humidity), especially when compared to traditional, solid hardwood.
+Be it engineered or solid hardwood flooring, too much humidity causes floors to swell, warp, bend and cup – often beyond the point of repair.

 The same goes for too little moisture as well!
 Be careful in winter months; if your home is too dry the hardwood could contract causing big gaps between boards, failure of the urethane finish and other irreparable issues.

 So, how do you maintain the delicate balance in humidity levels, especially in the high highs and low lows of Indiana summers and winters?
 A great place to start is making sure your air conditioning unit and furnace are up to snuff and properly and regularly serviced.
 Typically, hardwood manufacturers support the product warranty if the home has been stabilized between 30%-50% RH year-round.
 Depending on insulation factors, in order to achieve this constant range, your HVAC professional may recommend an in-line humidifier (attaches to your furnace) for colder months and/or dehumidification equipment for the summer months.